renzmann/renzmann.github.io/content/posts/make_is_what_you_want/index.md

 * The commands are very elegant - `make report.xlsx` is completely intuitive
 * Parallel execution is built in and easy to turn on or off
-* It's installed on damn near everything[^0], and has proven over the last almost 50 years to be a shark, not a dinosaur
+* It's installed on damn near everything,[^1] and has proven over the last 50 years to be a shark, not a dinosaur
-* The [documentation][make-docs] is tiny.
-You can get through the introductory materials and make useful software from it in a couple hours.
+* It's a "small" program.
+You can get through the [documentation][make-docs] and start creating useful software in a couple hours.
 * Like SQL, Make is declarative.
 We describe the result, and let the program optimize the route by which we get there.
-***TODO: any other points here? - Anything about code/text files?***

-***TODO: image of example project***
+# Creating a simple DAG project with `make` and python

-I'm going to use an example of a recent project I built using just a Makefile, some python, and a little SQL that shows simple tools can be efficient and reliable, without the overhead of learning, installing, configuring, and inevitably debugging an unfamiliar tool.[^1]  Ultimately, I wanted to hand this project off in such a way that any of my teammates could maintain it if I was unavailable, so it has to be short, and stick to the tools I know they have installed everywhere.
+I'm going to use an example of a recent project I built using just a Makefile, some python, and a little SQL that shows simple tools can be efficient and reliable, without the overhead of learning, installing, configuring, and inevitably debugging an unfamiliar tool.[^2]  Ultimately, I wanted to hand this project off in such a way that any of my teammates could maintain it if I was unavailable, so it has to be short, and stick to the tools I know they have installed everywhere.